7 Tips From a Tax Attorney

 7, Never be afraid to ask questions.
 One of the things that I see most often – and I’ve been there – is that many finance and tax professionals assume that they know what’s best for you, especially if you happen to be a young woman.
 They don’t.
 You do.
 You just need to arm yourselves with the facts.
 Ask why your financial advisor thinks a Roth IRA is a good idea.
 Question whether investing in tech companies is a good idea.
 Request a copy of the types of accounts a bank offers, complete with a fee schedule.
 Insist that your tax professional walk you through your tax deductions.
 It’s your money.
 And people who are working for you should take the time to make sure that you understand everything.
 If your finance and tax professional isn’t willing to take the time to give you thoughtful answers, it’s time to move on.

 Taking control of your finances is an important step for all career women, but that doesn’t mean that your finances have to control your life.
 By making a few key changes now, you can stop worrying about your money and start focusing on the future.

-Kelly Phillips Erb is a founding shareholder of The Erb Law Firm, PC, in Philadelphia, PA, where she focuses on tax law.
+This article was brought to you by Kelly Phillips Erb, a founding shareholder of The Erb Law Firm, PC, in Philadelphia, PA, where she focuses on tax law.
 Kelly authors the popular tax blog, taxgirl.com, recently cited as one of the top 100 legal blogs by the ABA Journal.
 She also used to be a little something of a diva.